Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 Q&A

-Q: Tom Wang net worth?
+Q: Speaking of which – Tom Wang net worth?

 Q: Did Tom ever make money actually doing Amazon FBA?